Murdered by depression

 By talking about it, we make suicidal people feel less alone, supported and able to ask for help.
 We set depression free from the stigma it carries.
 If we want to reduce the rates we need to offer support, understanding and show care and love.

 Suicide doesn't just take away the life of the person who does it, it takes away a part of the lives of those left behind.
 Suffering is passed on.
 Depression is serious, it's not a matter of being lazy when you can't get out of bed.
 It's a constant dark cloud, swallowing your world.
 It takes away all you have and this can include your life.
 Depression is a killer and deserves as much attention as illnesses such as cancer.

-As counsellors many of our clients who feel depressed may be expressing suicidal thoughts or idealisation.
-It's okay to have these, it's assessing any plans made and any wishes expressed to act upon these thoughts that requires immediate action to be taken to prevent this and confidentiality to be broken for the protection of clients well-being.
+As counsellors, many of our clients who feel depressed may be expressing suicidal thoughts or idealisation.
+It's okay to have these, it's assessing any plans made and any wishes expressed to act upon these thoughts that require immediate action to be taken to prevent this and confidentiality to be broken for the protection of clients well-being.

 We can all make a difference not only to depressed people but in potentially saving lives.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.